-Also, cooling pads could make the use of a laptop extra-comfortable if you’re sitting and using it in your lap.
-They reduce your laptop’s temperature while using it on your lap when they heat up and increase their performance.
-But they are not effective if your laptop’s fan is not working or has dust in it.
+Cooling pads could make the use of a laptop extra comfortable if you’re sitting and using your laptop in your lap, they reduce your laptop temperature while using it on your lap when they heat up, and increase its performance too.
+However, these are not effective if your laptop fan is not working or has dust in the fan.

 Cooling Pads Types

 Cooling pads are not necessary for all laptops.
 They should mainly be used with laptops that have overheating issues.
 There are two main types of cooling pads.
 Active cooling pads and Passive cooling pads.

 The active cooling pads have a rotating fan in them, and the passive ones only have some salt in them, which absorbs heat generated by the laptop.

-The active coolers can be further divided into two more types: the ones that blow cool air into the heat vents of the laptop and the others that pull hot air out from the heat vents mine, particularly the one which blows cool air into the heat winds.
+Now, the active coolers can be further divided into two more types, the ones that blow cool air into the heat vents of the laptop and the others that pull hot air out from the heat vents.

 Who Needs A Cooling Pad?

 The cooling pad provides continuous airflow to your laptop and space from the surface, which increases its performance.
-A laptop cooling pad is a short-term solution to long term heating problems.
+A laptop cooling pad is a short-term solution to long-term heating problems.

-Overheating could cause unusual issues that you won’t instantly look up as a heating issue.
-For instance, early Sony VAIO laptops would lose Wi-Fi connectivity when they overheated.
-If an issue solely arises after a specific utilization, you may try a cooling pad as a solution.
+Overheating could cause unusual issues that you instantly look up with the heat.
+For instance, Sony VAIO laptops would lose Wi-Fi connectivity as they overheat.
+If an issue solely seems after a specific utilization, you may try a cooling pad as a solution.